sinfo/ampersand-io/README.md

 ### constructor/initialize `new AmpersandIO([socket], [options])`

 When creating an `AmpersandIO` object, you may choose to pass in either a `socket` object or a string to be used as a namespace for a new socket.io-client instance.
 If none of those are provided the `AmpersandIO` instance will use the [socket](#socket-iosocket) object defined in the class.
-Options support a [listeners](#listeners-iolisteners) and [events](#events-ioevents) object according to the ones mentioned above (note that these will override the class definitions).
+Options support a [listeners](#listeners-iolisteners) and [events](#events-ioevents) objects according to the ones mentioned above (note that these will override the class definitions) and also an `initListeners` prop which, if passed `true`, will [set the class listeners](#setlisteners-iosetlistenerslisteners) active.

 ```javascript
 var IO = new AmpersandIO('chat', {